Central Otago Airport

 Central Otago Airport (also known as Tarras Airport) is a proposed airport near Tarras in Central Otago, New Zealand.
 The controversial proposal was announced in July 2020 by Christchurch International Airport Limited, after a series of secretive land purchases were uncovered by a local investigative journalist.
 The 75% Christchurch City Council and 25% central government owned company has purchased 750 hectares of land at the intersection of State Highway 8 and State Highway 8A.

-The proposal, which includes provision for wide bodied jets, is being justified by Christchurch International Airport Limited in part because of alleged expansion limitations affecting both Wānaka and Queenstown Airports nearby.
+The proposal, which includes provision for wide-body aircraft, is being justified by Christchurch International Airport Limited in part because of alleged expansion limitations affecting both Wānaka and Queenstown Airports nearby.
 Commentators have noted that Christchurch Airport has been experiencing reduced demand since the destructive earthquakes hit the city, and the airport company is seeking "greener pastures".

-Widespread opposition to new jet airport
+History

+On 22 July 2020, Christchurch International Airport chief executive Malcolm Johns confirmed that the airport had purchasing a 750 hectare block of land in Tarras in Central Otago to build the proposed new airport for NZ$45 million.
+The proposed airport would have a 2.2 km jet-capable runway.
+The land borders State Highway 8 and State Highway 8A.
+Johns confirmed that Christchurch Airport would be consulting with local communities in the South Island including Central Otago.

+On 30 May 2023, Christchurch Airport purchased another 40 hectares of farmland in Tarras from farmer Philip Parcell for an undisclosed sum.

+Responses

+Local opposition

 There has been widespread concern about the proposed airport, with locals in shock at the proposals.
 Soon after news of the proposed airport broke, a community meeting was held at Tarras: concerns included an "evident lack of due process" and "unanswered questions, relating to climate change, sustainable tourism, the funding trail and the legality of the whole process."
 Many residents of the surrounding area are opposed to the proposal, stating it will permanently change the area and their way of life.

 The airport proposal led concerned locals to form Sustainable Tarras Inc. to publicly oppose the airport, and hold the airport company to account.
 Soon after, the group launched a petition to parliament.
 By early 2022, the group had established that eighty-four percent of the residents opposed the idea of the airport, and has since made moves to expand the survey to a wider group within the district.
 The group's focus remains on significant "unanswered questions" which people from the local community want clarity on, greater transparency and better communication from the airport company, and a series of specific concerns covering environmental, legal, climate change and infrastructure issues.
 Sustainable Tarras recently called out Christchurch Airport's alleged attempts to "water down environmental protections" in the region.
 In 2022, Christchurch Airport launched a $30,000 community fund for people in the local Tarras community; this was labelled as a "ploy to sway people" by the chairman of Sustainable Tarras.